mayur1505/Python_Practice/READ.md

-Revision this PYTHON_PRACTICE folder in following sequece
+Revision this PYTHON_PRACTICE folder start with very_basics folder and the follow below sequence
-1) basics
+1) loops_conditions
 2) function
 3) dictionary
 4) tuple